 Along with introducing the proposed change, a thorough examination of the overall process is needed in order to find solutions for the additional, more personal, difficulties identified in this study.
 An important aspect of force field theory that emerges from this study is that in complex processes involving many partners and stakeholders, one change is not necessarily enough to resolve the complexity and the many difficulties existing in the process.
-Each change is a complex process in itself; this is even more true when trying to change a complex process, which requires thorough planning at every stage.
+Each change is a complex process in itself; all the more so when trying to change a complex process, which requires thorough planning at every stage.
 Ultimately, step-by-step intervention may be needed, involving several stages, in order to ensure that the difficulties and complexity are handled appropriately and that the optimal solution is identified.

-It is recommended that the nursing staff increase its awareness of the complexity of the current health proxy appointment process and the logistical and bureaucratic obstacles faced by health care proxies in navigating the process in its present form.
-Incorporating the topic of applying to be a health proxy into the nursing study curriculum, together with task-oriented training and workshops, and greater involvement of the nursing staff in the appointment process, will all help raise awareness of the issue and improve the experience of those involved.
+It is recommended that the nursing staff increase its awareness of the complexity of the current LG appointment process and the logistical and bureaucratic obstacles faced by LGs in navigating the process in its present form.
+Incorporating the topic into the nursing study curriculum, together with task-oriented training and workshops, and greater involvement of the nursing staff in the appointment process, will all help raise awareness of the issue.

-In summary, this study highlights significant problems with the current decision-making processes involved with appointing health care proxies and giving informed consent on someone else’s behalf, and offers applicable and feasible solutions to some of the problems identified.
+In summary, this study highlights significant problems with the decision-making process, appointment of LGs, and giving informed consent on someone else’s behalf.
+At the same time, the study offers applicable and feasible solutions to some of the problems identified.
 Undoubtedly, the corona pandemic dramatizes the need to find more accessible and easier solutions for all the challenges involved in these issues, thus even more clearly underscoring the importance of this study.